anthony-tricarico/BDTProject/kafka-components/kafka-consumer-traffic/README.md

 ## Docker

 A `Dockerfile` is provided to containerize the application.
 Ensure Docker is installed and configured to build and run the container.

-## Notes

-- Ensure the Kafka server and PostgreSQL database are running and accessible from the environment where the script is executed.
-- Adjust the database credentials and Kafka server details in the script as needed for your environment.